 Net income rose 36 percent to 760 million euros ($970 million) from a year earlier, the company said today in a regulatory filing.
 That beat the 587 million-euro average estimate of six analysts surveyed by Bloomberg.

-Increased production from Repsol’s new discoveries is starting to compensate for the loss of YPF SA (YPF), Argentina’s largest oil producer.
+Increased production from Repsol’s new discoveries is starting to compensate for the loss of YPF SA (YPF:US), Argentina’s largest oil producer.
 Output in the third quarter averaged 339,000 barrels of oil equivalent a day, up 20 percent on the year.
 Higher profits at refineries in Spain and liquefied natural gas trading also contributed to earnings.

 “Upstream returns and margins will exhibit one of the greatest improvements within the sector over the next few years,” Oswald Clint, an analyst at Sanford C. Bernstein & Co., said in a note.
 “Repsol produced another strong quarter of results, with all of its business reporting operating income ahead of expectations.”